TJSL and Students Honored by the Legal Aid Society of San Diego

 In addition to the award presented to Thomas Jefferson School of Law, a number of TJSL law students and graduates received the prestigious Wiley W. Manuel Award, named after the first African American Justice on the Supreme Court.

-The luncheon was held at the Westin Hotel in downtown San Diego and was attended by more than 140 people.
-The luncheon brought the local San Diego pro bono community together to recognize the efforts of the volunteers and organizations committed to the LASSD outreach and pro bono programs over the past year.
+This year, the luncheon was held at the Westin Hotel in downtown San Diego and was attended by more than 130 people.
+The luncheon brought the local San Diego pro bono community together to recognize the indefatigable efforts of the many volunteers and organizations committed to the LASSD outreach and pro bono programs over the past year.